WanjivwaSinkala/wanjivwasinkala.github.io/index.md

 **Welcome to my website**

-I’m **Wanjivwa Sinkala**, a development economist dedicated to advancing inclusive growth, institutional effectiveness, and evidence-based decision-making in Sub-Saharan Africa.
+I’m Wanjivwa Sinkala, a development economist focused on advancing inclusive growth, strengthening institutions, and supporting evidence-informed decision-making.

-Through my work in **economic policy**, **program evaluation**, and **financial inclusion**, I help organizations design and scale initiatives that deliver real impact.
+I collaborate with organizations and policymakers to shape effective strategies, assess impact, and deliver sustainable development outcomes.

 ---